Dr. Lord, DVM

 Dr. Coleman loves to travel and has been lucky enough to combine her career with this passion by spending several months working with dogs and cats in South Africa and treating working donkeys and mules in Morocco.

-Dr. Coleman moved to Grand Forks in October 2016 with her husband, their two dogs, Khaylee and Krypto, and their cat, Ponce.
+Dr. Coleman moved to Grand Forks in October 2016 with her husband, their two dogs, Khaylee and Krypto, their cat, Ponce, and their five loving hens.
 They currently live in the country where all of the animals have plenty of room to romp about and cause trouble!
 When not working she enjoys cooking and baking, hiking with her pups, and spending time with her husband.

 Bobbie, Licensed Veterinary Technician (LVT)